Daniel-KM/Omeka-S-module-Log/README.md

 * Upgrade from Omeka 1.4 to Omeka 2.0

-If an issue appears after upgrade of Omeka, don‘t forget to update the packages of Omeka: `rm -rf vendor && composer install --no-dev`.
+If an issue appears after upgrade of Omeka, don’t forget to update the packages of Omeka: `rm -rf vendor && composer install --no-dev`.